Paramedic/Emergency Medical Services Instructor

 - Monitor students in the classroom.
 Assist students and ensure safety precautions are adhered to.

 - May assist and coordinate externships for Emergency Medical Services students.

 The list of essential functions is not exhaustive and may be supplemented.

-- Graduation from an accredited Paramedic program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA), or a graduate of an otherwise recognized training entity (e.g., hospital-based program) as a Paramedic and three (3) years of occupational experience as a Paramedic OR
+- Graduate from an accredited Paramedic program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA), or an otherwise recognized training entity (e.g., hospital-based program).

-- A minimum of four (4) years of job-related training and experience for those instructors who are not graduates from an accredited Paramedic program.
+- Four (4) years of job-related training and experience for those instructors who did not graduate from an accredited Paramedic program.

 - Certified by a nationally recognized certifying organization at an equal or higher level of professional training than the Emergency Medical Services Profession(s) for which training is being offered.

 - Current license, certification, or other designation as required by local, state, or federal laws to work as a Paramedic.

 - Knowledge of Word, Excel, Access, PowerPoint and computer skills.